 To sum everything up, A puppy mill cares only about money.
 They will breed as much as they possibly can to maximize profits.
 They often breed multiple breeds.
 Generally they sell to pet stores, puppy brokers, online pet stores fronting as reputable breeders (a reputable breeder would never do that).

 A reputable breeder generally has a single breed.
 They know (and can provide paperwork and evidence) of the pedigree of each puppy going back several generations at least.
 They do health and genetic testing, have the puppy's parents on site for you to see and can identify each puppy by name.
-A good breeder will breed 2-3 times per year at most and will generally belong to a breeder club or association.
-But the bottom line is that it's pretty hard to identify a reputable breeder, so be sure to educate yourself and thoroughly research before purchasing a puppy.
+A good breeder will only breed several times a year and will generally belong to a breeder club or association.
+It's not hard to spot the differences in a reputable breeder VS puppy mill so be sure to educate yourself and thoroughly research before purchasing a puppy.